+To assess the validity of our claims, we field a survey experiment which would foresee a substantive decarbonization.
+For that, we focus on sectors likely to be significantly affected by decarbonization efforts: manufacturing, heavy industry (including chemicals and materials), the automobile sector, and the aviation sector.

+Specifically, we envisage the hypothetical case of a major restructuring of national companies that would seek to reduce the company’s carbon footprint in ways that would asymmetrically impact local environments heavily relying on a CFA industry.

-Population / sampling strategy
+Population, sampling strategy and case selection

-The role of unions in shaping preferences for just transition policies may depend on (a) the strength of unions within specific sectors, (b) the extent of their institutional embeddedness, and (c) the characteristics of the targeted population.
+The role of unions in shaping preferences for just transition policies depends on (a) the strength of unions within specific sectors (as measured by the collective bargaining coverage), (b) the extent of their institutional embeddedness (that is their influence on policymaking), and (c) the characteristics of the targeted population.

-To investigate these dimensions, we adapt our study population and sectoral focus accordingly.
+To investigate these dimensions, we accordingly adapt our study population and sectoral focus accordingly.
 We conduct a comparative study of two countries—France and Germany—where unions play distinct roles in the bargaining process.

-Additionally, we focus on sectors likely to be significantly affected by decarbonization efforts: manufacturing, heavy industry (including chemicals and materials), the automobile sector, and the aviation sector.
+For each country, we target a representative sample of the main population of interest that is likely to backlash when decarbonization policies are implemented, namely: workers in CFA industries.

+Administration of the survey

-The survey will be administered online via the Qualtrics platform and distributed through unions representing workers in the targeted sectorsc.
+The survey will be administered online via the Qualtrics platform and distributed through unions representing workers in the targeted sectors.
 Where possible, we will also collaborate with the HR departments of major companies to disseminate the survey.

+To encourage participation, the survey will include an incentive: respondents will be entered into a lottery to win a €100 voucher.

 This strategy enables us to reach a sample of engaged workers—those most likely to be early movers and potentially among those bearing the greatest costs in resisting decarbonization policies.

-To encourage participation, the survey will include an incentive: respondents will be entered into a lottery to win a €100 voucher.

 We aim to recruit a sample of 1,500 workers from industries likely to be impacted by the energy transition.

-The vignette experiment design

-To test Hypotheses 2 and 3, we implement a vignette experiment.
-The design follows a factorial structure in which we vary both the policy mix and the stance of the labor union.
-Each scenario corresponds to an ideal type of union, as outlined in the table below.
+Hypotheses